 A product manufacturer owes a duty to the ultimate end-user that the product will be free of defects.
 The manufacturer additionally owes the end-user a duty to warn against potential injuries that could result from the unintended use of the product.
 These warnings are usually listed on the product wrapping or the product itself.
 However, a manufacturer must be able to think of all potential uses of its product and warn against the misuse of the product.

-Injuries which stem from defective products can include:
+Injuries that stem from defective products can include:

 - Broken bones

 - Electric shocks

 If a manufacturing company fails to fulfill its responsibility to design, create and advertise reasonably safe products and this results in a consumer’s injury or death, the manufacturer could be held financially responsible (liable) through a civil claim in Omaha.
 A successful defective product lawsuit could reimburse the victim for the medical expenses connected to a serious injury, as well as other present and future foreseeable losses.